Crystal Kay (album)

-Crystal Kay is an album by Japanese R&B singer Crystal Kay.
+Crystal Kay is a compilation album by Japanese R&B singer Crystal Kay.
 It compiles Crystal Kay's English language songs, and was released across Asia in November 2003.
 It was re-released in Japan on December 17, 2003, under the name Natural: World Premiere Album.

 Contents

 The album features six cover songs and six original compositions of Crystal Kay's.
 All of the songs on the album had been previously released, except for three: "Can't Be Stopped ('Til the Sun Comes Up)", "I'm Not Alone" and the English version of "Boyfriend (Part II)", "Boyfriend (What Makes Me Fall in Love)".
 The already released songs are mostly composed of B-sides from Crystal Kay's singles between 1999 and 2003, including "Fly Away" from her debut single, "Eternal Memories".
 The song "Couldn't Care Less" was originally from 637: Always and Forever (2001), and "Love of a Lifetime" originated on Almost Seventeen (2003).

 Two songs are exclusive to the Japanese edition of the album, "Liberty", a Masayuki Suzuki cover, and "No More Blue Christmas'", a Natalie Cole cover.
 "Liberty" was later compiled on Suzuki Mania: Suzuki Masayuki Tribute Album released in February 2004, and "No More Blue Christmas'" on Crystal Kay's 2007 extended play Shining and her 2011 compilation album Love Song Best.